iGardening Logo Large Transparent Background

 • Leaves may display additional colour in autumn, although the main interest is the variegation during the growing season

 Welcome to the intriguing world of Actinidia kolomikta, commonly known as the variegated kiwi vine.
-This unique plant can be a standout feature in any garden, thanks to its remarkable foliage and hardy nature.
-Whether you’re an experienced gardener or just starting to explore the joys of horticulture, the Actinidia kolomikta is a plant worth knowing.
+This unique plant can be a standout feature in any garden thanks to its remarkable foliage and hardy nature.
+Whether you’re an experienced gardener or just starting to explore the joys of horticulture, Actinidia kolomikta is a plant worth knowing.

 Overview and Origins